Bequery10/Remote_Eda_Play_Ground/README.md

 # EDA Playground Automation

-This project automates the process of transferring SystemVerilog code from your local machine to EDA Playground and running it there using Selenium.
+This open source program automates the process of transferring SystemVerilog code from your local machine to EDA Playground and running it there using Selenium.

 ## Requirements